AnonymousCryptos/Audit-projects/README.md

 ## Background

-I have been working as a blockchain developer since 2018 on EVM-based systems & auditing smart contracts across various blockchain(not limited to EVM-based systems).
+I have been working as a blockchain developer since early 2018 on EVM-based systems & auditing smart contracts across various blockchain(not limited to EVM-based systems).

 My experience includes building and reviewing: